Wake1st/auguste/README.md

 - down / center / up: closer to the audience, center of the stage, and furthest from the audience
 - left / center / right: the left, center, and right side of the stage according to the audience

-There is also the option to provide a sub-location with the `-s` parameter; this will move the character relative to any other characters in a scene.
-So if a character is meant to be `down-center up-center` they will go to the `up-center` part of the `down-center` location.
+There is also the option to provide a sub-location with the `-s` parameter; this will move the actor relative to any other actors in a scene.
+So if a actor is meant to be `down-center up-center` they will go to the `up-center` part of the `down-center` location.

-If a character(s) are already present in the same `location` and `sub-location`, then the newest character will be placed in the front.
+If a actor(s) are already present in the same `location` and `sub-location`, then the newest actor will be placed in the front.

 EXAMPLES:
 ```